Available on 15 September 2017

 The landmark box set contains a richly-illustrated 200-page book with a chapter dedicated to each role sung by Callas in these recordings.
 The cover art of each opera album in the collection presents an iconic photo of the soprano in the corresponding performance.
 The edition has been developed in collaboration with the Maria Callas estate.

-Click here for the preview of Vissi d'arte, one of the most spellbinding works included in Maria Callas Live Remastered Edition 2017, recorded with the Orchestra of the Royal Opera House under the baton of Carlo Felice Cillario.
+Click here to listen to Vissi d'arte, one of the most spellbinding songs included in Maria Callas Live Remastered Edition 2017, recorded with the Orchestra of the Royal Opera House under the baton of Carlo Felice Cillario.

 Napoli, 20 December1949